mgwoo/SSH-Tunnel-Auto-reconnecting/README.md

 There are not tools or scripts that automatically reconnect SSH Tunneling.
 Autossh connection is broken in a few times when run in more than 3 or 4 days.
 This scripts check whether port connection is open (in periodically, if you use Crontab) by using nc command.
 If tunneling is broken, then kill SSH process and retunneling.
+This script is intended for LINUX environment, and needs PEM logins.

 Steps to Use this Scirpts.